Nunes: Intel Community Collected Information on Individuals Involved in Trump Transition

 The allegation, levelled by a close ally of the Trump White House, that American intelligence agencies surveilled the president-elect threatens to further distract attention from multiple congressional investigations into the Trump campaigns ties to Russia and possible coordination with Kremlin operatives in their campaign to influence the 2016 election.

-“I want to be clear, none of this surveillance was related to Russia, or the investigation of Russian activities, or of the Trump team,” he said.
+“I want to be clear, none of this surveillance was related to Russia, or the investigation of Russian activities, or of the Trump team,” Nunes said.
 It’s not clear in what context Trump team officials may have been speaking with foreign agents liable to surveillance.

 Nunes said he believed the surveillance was all done legally, and that the information collected “appears to be all legally collected foreign intelligence under” the Foreign Intelligence Surveillance Act.
 The material collected, he said, was widely disseminated among intelligence officials.

-Nunes said he had spoken to CIA head Mike Pompeo and NSA chief Mike Rogers.
-He had yet to speak to FBI director James Comey and said he was soon to speak to the White House.
+Nunes said he spoke with CIA head Mike Pompeo and NSA chief Mike Rogers.
+He had yet to speak to FBI director James Comey.
 Press secretary Sean Spicer noted Nunes briefed the media before he did the White House.
 “The media has more information than we do at this point,” Spicer said at Wednesday’s White House briefing.

-Following that briefing, Nunes went to the White House, where he briefed Trump and held another short press conference, in which he confirmed that he had not yet discussed this matter with Rep. Adam Schiff (D-Calif.), ranking member of the House Intelligence Committee.
+Following that briefing, Nunes went to the White House, where he briefed Trump and held another short press conference, and said that some of the intelligence reports he had been supplied with contained information collected under the auspices of the Foreign Intelligence Surveillance Act.

+If that is correct and if the communications of members of the Trump campaign or Trump himself were swept up by American intelligence agencies under the authority of FISA, then those individuals were in contact with a U.S. person determined by a court to be an agent of a foreign power.

 Nunes has asked that the CIA, NSA, and FBI provide him with additional information related to this surveillance.
 There are, he said, “dozens” of reports containing “significant information” and proof of the surveillance.

 “This information was legally brought to me by sources who thought we should know it,” Nunes said.
 He also said he does not believe Trump Tower was “wiretapped,” per the president’s accusation.